jg3hlx/xlxd-dmr/README.md

 for the D-Star Network.
 The sources are published under GPL Licenses

-# Improved functionality when connecting DM
+# Improved functionality when connecting DMR

   - Whitelist connection restrictions used by XLXD
     Samples available for Japan